ibraimgm/opengles2-2d-demos/README.md

 Every sample can be accessed from the initial activity.
 The available samples are:

 1. **Epilepsy**: The most basic sample, shows how to initialize OpenGL ES 2.0.
 Every frame, the background is changed to a random color.
 Useful for testing if you or your friends have epilepsy.
+2. **Triangle2d**: Shows how to setup the coordinate system and draw a triangle in a fixed position.
+A must-see for anyone trying to work with 2D in Open GL ES 2.0.

 ## License
 BSD.
 Basically, you're free to do whathever you like with this code.